tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 After a purchase attempt is confirmed the contract sends out payments to the seller (and possibly the fee to the fee-address) and sends the token to the purchaser.
 After a purchase attempt is revoked, the contract sends the payment back to the `payment_relayer` who originally sent the payment.
 Afterwards, the token remains up for sale and a new user can attempt to purchase it.

-This extension also defines the Macro `PERMIT_MARKET` which makes optional changes to the base fixed price sale contracts to allow for the offline extension.
+This extension also defines the Macro `PERMIT_MARKET` which makes optional changes to the base fixed price sale contracts to allow for the offchain extension.
 It changes the storage structure by adding the `pending_purchases` set to the sale record (the value in the `sales` big_map). `pending_purchases` is automatically configured to the empty set upon a sale creation.
 Furthermore, upon an attempted sale `Cancel`, `pending_purchases` must be empty or the operation will fail with error `PENDING_PURCHASES_PRESENT`, upon which `Revoke_purchases` ought to be called to return the pending purchases.

 ```
 Pending_purchases : (set %pending_purchases (pair (address %purchaser) (address %payment_relayer)))